 Figuring Out Where to Splurge & Where to Save

-Luke and I splurged on diving and souvenirs.
+We also splurged pretty regularly on alcohol.
 We had a beer or two each night, sometimes seeking out craft beer bars or cocktail bars with a view.

 We bought expensive sushi in Japan and went to every museum we could.
 We did multi-day hikes with experienced tour companies and rented motorbikes whenever we wanted.